 You can improve your chances of success by targeting review sites that have an interest in your app’s target market and avoiding those that don’t.

 You’ve produced a fantastic app that the world needs to know about, so tell them about it.
-Don’t wait to be asked or you’ll still be waiting whilst your competitors are reaping the rewards.

 If there is an opportunity to talk about your app, take it. if your app gets good reviews and starts to climb in the rankings, shout about it.

 Fear and shyness has no place in app marketing, your app is brilliant, people want brilliant apps, so tell them how brilliant your app is, and why it’s so brilliant.
+Get out of your comfort zone and go for it.

 Know your audience.